briancorbinxyz/awesome-engineering/README.md

 - [Postman](https://www.postman.com/) REST Client and API Platform
 - [Postman Interceptor](https://chromewebstore.google.com/detail/postman-interceptor/aicmkgpgakddgnaphhhpliifpcfhicfo) Capture requests from any website and send them to Postman Client
+- [GiftOfSpeed.com](https://www.giftofspeed.com) Help you get the speed of your website to the highest level possible
+- [Lighthouse](https://github.com/GoogleChrome/lighthouse) Automated auditing, performance metrics, and best practices for the web

 ### Workflow Automation